Sonu8726/Selenium/README.md

  12. Alert
  13. Mouse Hover
  14. Implicitly Wait (aka Implicit Wait but if you check function name you will find that its what I mentioned :-) )
+ 15. PageLoatTimeout means using this you can check if any app load in how many seconds like if we set 5, means app should load in 5 otherwise it will give us an error that is timeout.

 If you have any suggestion or any opportunity for me.
 Feel free to reach me on my Instagram @ig_sfg.